needinsights/jellyfish-species-classification/README.md

-# HACKTIV8 Milestone Project Phase 0
-## Full Time Data Science

 Name: Fernaldy Aristo Wirjowerdojo

-Batch: HCK-009

 ## Project Information
-This project is the final output of Phase 0 in the Full Time Data Science Programme from Hacktiv8.
+This project is part of Hacktiv8's Challenge.

 ## Objective
 This programme was created to perform classification on the different jellyfish types: